alemigav/harmony-hash-game/HarmonyHash_Game_Design.md

-# Harmony Hex
+# Harmony Hash

 © 2025 Alexandre Gavronski.
 All rights reserved.

-**Harmony Hex** is an original game concept, ruleset, symbolic system, and audiovisual gameplay design.
+**Harmony Hash** is an original game concept, ruleset, symbolic system, and audiovisual gameplay design.
 Unauthorized reproduction, distribution, public performance, display, or creation of derivative works is prohibited without the express permission of the author.

 Public availability of this document does **not** constitute a license.